hacss/hacss.github.io/src/getting-started.md

 ## Motivation

-While it is often taken for granted that HTML and CSS address different concerns and should be rigidly separated, arguments in favor of this view lack substance and rarely hold true in practice.
+While it is often taken for granted that HTML and CSS address different concerns and should be strictly separated, arguments in favor of this view lack substance and rarely hold true in practice.
 On the other hand, reasons to colocate markup and style information are relatively specific and easy to understand, e.g.: